 - Dragons Are Demonic: The Brethren are antagonistic dragons that are implied to suffer from dragon degeneration, making them little more than beasts.

 - Elite Mooks: Draculs, Wights, Arch Mogalls, Liches, Fafnirs, Guardians, Deathgoyles, Deimos, and the Vestals are higher-level versions of their weaker incarnations.

 - Empty Shell: Witches are the emotionless, hollow kind of soulless being.

-- Fan Disservice: The standard portraits and battle models of the Witches in Echoes feature beautiful young women whose looks appeal to several fetishes: Bare Your Midriff, Buxom Is Better, Absolute Cleavage, She's Got Legs, etc. And as said above, Rinea's/the Vestal's own model/portraits have her/them naked.
-Bad thing, these beautiful women are little more than empty shells with Glowing Eyes of Doom, and the Vestals are literally on fire...
+- Fan Disservice: The standard portraits and battle models of the Witches in Echoes feature young women who would normally be visually appealing.
+For example, Rinea's/the Vestal's own model/portraits have her/them naked.
+Unfortunately, these beautiful women are little more than empty shells with Glowing Eyes of Doom, and the Vestals are literally on fire...

 - Meaningful Name: The Vestal are probably named after the Vestal Virgins of Ancient Rome, priestesses of the Goddess Vesta whose mission was to take care of the sacred fire that was not allowed to go out.

 - Mighty Glacier: The fiend and guardian enemy knights.